Waste

 Ordinary geological waste

-Use the black buckets in the laboratories or the container for geological waste located by the car lift.
+Use the black buckets in the laboratories and empty these into the container for geological waste (labelled "deponi") located by the car elevator.
 Note that the container is only for soil, rock, sediments and never paper, plastic, metal or other materials.
-The container must only be half filled, otherwise it will be too heavy to move.
+The container must only be half filled, otherwise it will be too heavy to handle.

 Ordinary geological - from non-EU countries